top of page

 1. The Apostles Creed made no mention of the Trinity doctrine.

-2. The Nicene Creed elevated Jesus from Lord to eternal God.
+2. The first Nicene Creed elevated Jesus from Lord to eternal God.

-7. The Catechism, in line 239, Contradicts the Athanasian Creed by stating that the term “Father” can refer to both a part of the Trinity as well as the Godhead.
+5. The Catechism, in line 239, Contradicts the Athanasian Creed by stating that the term “Father” can refer to both one third (fully Jehovah) of the Trinity as well as the Godhead.
 This also tries to justify the Anathanasian Creed with the Nicaean Creed which states “WE BELIEVE in one God, the Father, the Almighty.”
 In other words, the Catechism tries to justify both creeds.
-The Bible tells us the simple truth - 1Co 8:6 KJV.....
+Confusing, isn't it?
+However, the Bible tells us the simple truth - 1Co 8:6 KJV.....
 “But to us there is but one God, the Father, of whom are all things, and we in him; and one Lord Jesus Christ, by whom are all things, and we by him.”
+Jesus also was clear in Mar 12:29 KJV......
+And Jesus answered him, The first of all the commandments is, Hear, O Israel; The Lord our God is ONE Lord:

 SUMMARY OF THE CREATION OF THE CATHOLIC TRINITY DOCRINE.

 Logic and common sense prove the Trinity doctrine as being false.
 The Trinity doctrine is full of hypocrisy.
 No amount of human explanation can show how 3=1.
 Some might say that’s because it is incomprehensible.
 However, the Catholic Church has Creeds and a Catechism that fully explains it.
 They even have the Shield of the Trinity to illustrate how 3=1, so don’t tell me, no human can understand it.
 The Catholic Church created it and understands it fully.
 Of course, the Catholic Church has no problem stating its divine understanding and declaring only Catholics are true Christians.
-Of course, this is the same church that gave us Immaculate Conception (of Mary), Eucharist, penance, indulgences, annulment, Purgatory, Rosary Beads, and confession to a priest.
-Moreover, we see that the Trinity doctrine was a slowly evolving theology that is totally different from the Bible and was formulated and approved only after 56 years of debate.
+Of course, this is the same church that gave us Immaculate Conception (of Mary), Eucharist, penance, indulgences, annulment, Purgatory, Rosary Beads, statues of saints, and confession to a priest.
+Moreover, we see that the Trinity doctrine was a slowly evolving theology that is totally different from the Bible and was formulated and approved over 300 years after Christ and only after 56 years of Catholic debate.

 bottom of page